Kidnapping Defense Lawyer In Los Angeles

 Because kidnapping is a severe felony, considered a violent crime, the penalties are harsh.
 A simple felony kidnapping charge could result in a sentence of up to 8 years in state prison and a $10,000 fine.
 A conviction for aggravated kidnapping might result in up to 11 years in prison, or a life sentence, if the victim was under 14 years of age, if the kidnapping was for ransom, or if the kidnapping was committed along with certain sex crimes.
 If a firearm were used, penalties would increase under the gun enhancement statute, and a kidnapping conviction is a “strike” under California’s three-strikes law.

-Legal Defense for Kidnapping Charges
+Kidnapping Defense Lawyer In Los Angeles for Kidnapping Charges

 A variety of defenses can be raised to a charge of kidnapping.
 The defenses are appropriate depending on the specific facts of your case.
 In addition to a defense that you could not have been the perpetrator—alibi, mistaken identity, insanity—here are some possible defenses, depending on the factual circumstances of any case: